-In 2006, Nobel Laureate Amartya Sen, acclaimed writer Vikram Seth, and many other famous Indians publicly demanded the repeal of Section 377.
+Then in 2006, Nobel Laureate Amartya Sen, acclaimed writer Vikram Seth, and many other famous Indians publicly demanded the repeal of Section 377.

 The Vishwa Hindu Parishad has said that homosexuality opposes Indian culture and is against nature and science.
 Om Prakash Singhal thanked the Supreme Court for protecting their culture.
 This, however, is in stark contrast to many Hindu teachings as Hinduism does not recognize homosexuality as a cardinal sin.

 Homophobia is observable in the words of Maulana Madni of the Jamiat Ulema-e-Hind, an Islamic organization.
 He said, “scriptures and is unnatural.
-People cannot consider themselves to be exclusive of a society… In a society, a family is made up of a man and a woman, not a woman and a woman, or a man and a man.”
+People cannot consider themselves to be exclusive of a society… In a society, a family is made up of a man and a woman.
+Not a woman and a woman, or a man and a man.”

 Reverend Paul Swarup of the Cathedral Church of the Redemption in Delhi clearly set forth his opinion on the unnaturalness of homosexuality by saying, “Spiritually, human sexual relations are identified as those shared by a man and a woman.
 The Supreme Court’s view is an endorsement of our scriptures.”Rabbi Ezekiel Isaac Malekar, the honorary secretary of the Judah Hyam Synagogue, upheld the judgment and was also quoted as saying “In Judaism, our scriptures do not permit homosexuality.”

-Thus in order to progress and relieve our selves of this relic of our colonial past, we must first get over our religious sentiments, which are opposed to personal liberty.
+Thus in order to progress and relieve ourselves of this relic of our colonial past, we must first get over our religious sentiments, which are opposed to personal liberty.
 The United Kingdom, which forced this law on us, has moved on by decriminalizing homosexuality.
 It is about time we do so as well.

 -Siddharth L. Pai